 Little nips here and there; missing vent cover, missing romex connectors, some caulking outside, some trim work, a jenky railing, 1 missing junction box, a toilet not bolted to the floor, sink sprayer not hooked up.

 OK maybe two weekends of work.
 Stay Tuned.

 More from the Rental Property series;

 P.S.
-After speaking to the previous owner and checking myself, there is sufficient insulation in the attic so cross that off the list!
+After speaking to the previous owner and checking myself, there is sufficient insulation in the attic so cross that off the post home inspection to do list!